Lumb3/Bookmarker/README.md

-# 🎥 YouTube Bookmark Extension
+# Youtube Bookmarker

 A lightweight Chrome extension that lets you **bookmark, rename, delete, and replay** key moments in YouTube videos — perfect for learners, content creators, and anyone who wants to revisit important timestamps with ease.

 This project demonstrates key concepts in **DOM manipulation**, **Chrome Extension APIs**, and **Chrome Storage**.
-To build this extension, industry level version control, **Git**, is used for tracking the source code and debugging.
+It also uses industry-standard version control (**Git**) for tracking the source code and debugging.

 ---